 So we can say that the San Juan community is unique in the crypto trade.
 It is absolutely a hub for crypto trading.
 People used to visit it for their profits.

 San Juan does not only have historical landmarks, cultural sites, employment opportunities, etc. The city has plenty of other things to offer that you should look forward to once you move here.
-Following is the list of top things that you can do in San Juan
+Following is the list of top things that you can do in relocating to San Juan.

 Isla Verda is about 7 miles to the east of San Juan and is a great place to start an adventurous trip.
 You can reach here within 15 minutes easily and enjoy the natural beauty.
 It is one of the best places for adventure lovers.
 You can go to the beach for a stroll, enjoy the sunset or simply have a nice authentic San Juan meal in any of the restaurants here.